SciProgCentre/TurchinReg.jl/docs/src/getting_started.md

 ```
 * Basis:

-We use Cubic Spline Basis with knots in data points and zero boundary conditions on the both sides.
+We will use Cubic Spline Basis with knots in data points and zero boundary conditions on both sides.

 ```julia
 basis = CubicSplineBasis(y, ("dirichlet", "dirichlet"))